-Dr. David L Vastola runs a private practice in Palm Beach, Florida, specializing in Internal Medicine and Gastroenterology, and is often called the “Sherlock Holmes of Medicine” for uncovering problems that other medical professionals missed.
-He has four books, five children, has been married for thirty-four years, has an assistant lovingly named Patrick the Poodle, and is showcasing a new TV pilot called, Good Health Hunting, at film festivals.
+Dr. David L. Vastola is a Board Certified Internal Medicine and Gastroenterologist who has done extensive research proving that taking vitamins, minerals, and herbal supplements is a sensible precaution to avoiding nutrient deficiencies that are common throughout life.
+He also believes that candidness and positive communication between patient and physician, as well as being diligent and proactive, are the keys to staying healthy.
+He runs a private practice in Palm Beach, Florida, specializing in Internal Medicine and Gastroenterology, and is often called the “Sherlock Holmes of Medicine” for uncovering problems other medical professionals missed.
+He has written four books, been married for thirty-five years and has five children, employs an assistant lovingly named Patrick the Poodle, and is showcasing a new TV pilot called Good Health Hunting at film festivals.
 Dr. Vastola also has extensive media experience as a medical and nutrition expert on WJNO Radio, Fox News and CBS News in Florida.
-His new book Fountain of Youth: Nutritional Therapies (Carrel Books/Skyhorse Publishing) is due for release July 2015.

 “Vitamins are really a misnomer when it comes to nutrient therapy because you must consider not only vitamins but minerals, trace elements and herbal remedies.
-In Fountain of Youth: Nutritional Therapies, I go into a great deal of fundamental information about how, when and the reasons why they are so important.
+In The New Reality of Nutrients, I go into a great deal of fundamental information about how, when and the reasons why they are so important.
 I also outline my theories on aging and how to avoid the aging process.
 I also explain how current concepts are so outdated like the recommended daily allowances (RDA) that need to be disregarded.
 As a sad corollary, nutritional collegiate programs lack an integrated approach to standard medical therapies therefore making them burdensome and ineffective.
-That’s the reason why I wrote this book, to bridge what I see as a major obstacle in understanding and in using appropriately these nutritional additives.”
+That’s the reason why I wrote this book, to bridge what I see as a major obstacle in understanding and in using appropriately these nutritional additives.” — Dr. David Vastola

 Loiacono Literary Agency is not responsible for the scheduling of authors, negotiations, or fees associated with the speaking engagements.
 You may contact the author directly to check availability @ VastolaOffice@aol.com .